Toy box essentials

 Have some generous pieces of fabric tucked away in your toy box and you’ll be surprised by how often they come out to play.
 Fabric is so versatile.
 It can make a river or a desert in imaginative play, it can make a den over a table or washing line, and wrapped around a middle it can become a bridal gown or a wizard’s cloak.
 Tie a piece to the end of a stick and you have a streamer - zooming ribbons through the air is an early form of writing.

-Brilliant for dressing up with, fabric also has many creative uses in small world play.
+Brilliant for dressing up with, play silks also have many creative uses in small world play.

 Balls are endlessly fascinating to young children.
 Babies like soft ones they can grasp, or ones with bells inside they can push and track the sound of.
 Toddlers develop hand-eye co-ordination and grip strength throwing and catching, rolling and kicking.
 Roll them down slopes and see which ones go fastest, pretend they are peas on a giant’s dinner plate, or make a collection of different sizes and bounciness.
 Even young children can play catch or a kind of hockey if you swish the ball across the floor, so they’re great for playing with friends, too.
 They are just endless fun.

 Grimm's wooden balls

 A bowl of colourful beads is a wonderful thing to keep on the kitchen table, ready for those times when busy hands need occupying.
 Stringing beads (or for a free version try pasta shapes, bottle tops, conkers - you get the picture) together is absorbing and requires great focus.
 Colourful beads are also a fun way to learn colours, start to count and to make patterns.

 These beads have many facets, making them easy for small hands to hold steady whilst threading.